By Chet Yarbrough

 What is roiling the market today is a trade war; not currency manipulation.

 Gold was over $1600 per ounce when Rickards was published.
-It is now under $1529 per ounce.
+It ranged between $1529 and $1800 per ounce since this was published.
 Without a fixed standard, Rickards argues national economic security is at risk.
 Rickards argues that America has fought two currency wars in its history and is now in the middle of its third war, using weapons that cannot defend America in a currency war.

 America is part of a world market; not a singular self-sufficient economic island.